The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

-Although the spatial distributions of spectroscopically observed member stars and the full member star sample differ, we assume they do not differ in the velocity moment profiles, so the dynamical modeling outcome is not affected due to the incompleteness in fiber assignments.
+Although the spatial distributions of spectroscopically observed member stars and the full member stars differ, we assume they do not differ in velocity moments, so the dynamical modeling outcome is not affected due to the incompleteness in fiber assignments.
 Equivalently, we are assuming that the spectroscopically observed member stars at different projected radii to the dSph center are a random subset in velocity space of the full sample.
 This is a reasonable assumption if the fiber assignment does not depend on any velocity information.
-However, as we have seen in Figure~\ref{fig:1sp surface number density}, the tiling and fiber completeness fraction differ in the central regions and the outskirts.
+However, as we have seen in Figure~\ref{fig:1sp surface number density}, the tiling and fiber completeness fractions differ in the central regions and the outskirts.
 In addition, metal-rich stars have more concentrated radial distributions to the dSph center, and the kinematics of metal-rich and metal-poor stars can differ.
 The fiber assignments may depend on member star kinematics.
 Unfortunately, if such a selection bias exists, it is hard to incorporate corrections, because we do not have LOSV measurements for the full target sample.
-We choose to adopt the assumption for the main results of our current paper, with detailed discussions provided in Section~\ref{sec:disc} to discuss such selection effects.
+We choose to adopt the assumption for the main results, with detailed discussions provided in Section~\ref{sec:disc} to discuss such selection effects.

 In order to have quick analytical solutions to the Jeans equations, the Multi-Gaussian Expansion (MGE) approach is applied to decompose the surface number density maps of tracers, the surface density maps of luminous matter, and the gravitational potential of the dark matter profile into different Gaussian components.
 Each Gaussian component can be easily deprojected to get the corresponding analytical form in 3-dimensions.
 For example, the surface number density map of tracers $\Sigma(x', y')$ can be decomposed as